Spinal Muscular Atrophy

 This dedicated UK registered charity explains about spinal muscular atrophy types 1, 2, 3 and 4 with research details and how to get advice.
 Includes details of their fundraising activities and how to get involved.

 Supporting people affected by Spinal Muscular Atrophy SMA as well as offering their own story and how to offer help.
 Includes an introductory video and contact details.

-An official NHS site offering treatment details, symptoms, causes and preventions.
+An official NHS site offering treatment details, symptoms, causes and prevention’s.
 Includes video clips and useful links.
 Includes details of the four types of spinal muscular atrophy.